RRSP Contribution Limit calculator

 Setting up an RRSP

 Most employers offer what’s called a Group RRSP.
 These are funded by deductions from you and your co-workers’ paycheques, similar to how a 401K works in the United States.
 In some cases, your employer may even match a percentage of your contributions (typically 1-5% of your salary).
 In this case, it’s wise to contribute enough to force your employer to pay the maximum, as you’ll essentially be getting a free boost of funds.
 If your workplace doesn’t currently offer this (or if you’d like a separate RRSP in addition to the one offered by your employer), you can always set up an RRSP on your own with your chosen financial institution.
-Typically, there are two options you can choose from:
+Typically, there are four options you can choose from:

-Spouse or common-law partner RRSP
+3. Spouse or common-law partner RRSP

 Spouse or common-law partner RRSPs are perfect for couples who want to split their retirement income equally, especially if one partner earns a higher annual income than the other.
-In a case such as this, the higher-earning partner will contribute for both parties and receive a tax deduction, while their counterpart will be able to equally share in the eventual retirement income down the road.
+In a case such as this, the higher-earning partner will contribute for both parties and receive a tax deduction, while their counterpart will be able to equally share in the retirement income down the road.

 Approved investments for RRSPs